jaspector

 County page lists valuation-tracked improvements, but it also says permit issuance and inspections are handled by each city or township.

+Not all construction work requires a permit in unincorporated Anoka County, MN.
 The following work is generally exempt: No county building permit program exists for unincorporated-area building work; Applicants must work with the applicable local jurisdiction instead.
+When in doubt, confirm with the local building department before starting work.